jmespath/jmespath.php/README.rst

 jmespath.php
 ============

-JMESPath (pronounced "jaymz path") allows you to declaratively specify how to extract elements from a JSON document. *jmespath.php* allows you to use JMESPath in PHP applications with PHP data structures.
+JMESPath (pronounced 'jaymz path') allows you to declaratively specify how to extract elements from a JSON document. *jmespath.php* allows you to use JMESPath in PHP applications with PHP data structures.
 It requires PHP 5.4 or greater and can be installed through `Composer <http://getcomposer.org/doc/00-intro.md>`_